MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/manage/Manage-Hyper-V-integration-services.md

 | - | | |
 | Linux guests | package manager | Integration components for Linux are built into the distro but there may be optional updates available. ******** |

->  \* If the Data Exchange integration service can not be enabled, the integration components for these guests are available [here](https://support.microsoft.com/en-us/kb/3071740) as a cabinet (cab) file on the download center.
+>  \* If the Data Exchange integration service can't be enabled, the integration components for these guests are available [here](https://support.microsoft.com/en-us/kb/3071740) as a cabinet (cab) file on the download center.
   Instructions for applying a cab are available  [here](http://blogs.technet.com/b/virtualization/archive/2015/07/24/integration-components-available-for-virtual-machines-not-connected-to-windows-update.aspx).